-Software and Equipment - Software and equipment are stated at cost.
+Software and Equipment - Software and equipment are reported at cost less accumulated provisions for depreciation.
 Depreciation has been calculated and provided over the estimated useful lives of the respective assets on a straight-line basis.
-Depreciation expense was \$269 and \$327 for the years ended December 31, 2021 and 2020, respectively.
-The useful lives of software and equipment is estimated to be 3 years.
+There is no depreciation expense for the year ended December 31, 2022 as all assets are fully depreciated.
+Depreciation expense was \$269 for the year ended December 31, 2021.
+The useful lives of software and equipment was estimated to be 3 years.